 Well, the other day Batman was happily running a dungeon with Jeff on a computer game, so to make Superman and Princess happier I let them make our baby Moses craft.

 I got out some of the wooden babies from Casey’s Wood Products and an egg carton and let them have at it decorating their craft.

-Of course we tested if our baskets floated in water, which they did quite successfully.
+Of course, we tested if our baskets floated in the water, which they did quite successfully.
 This then led to the kids NEEDING to take a bath right then with their peg dolls.

 That ended our Bible lesson until the next morning.

 (This post contains affiliate links marked with an *)

 At this point we acted out the entire baby Moses story using our peg dolls.
 Princess quite happily shared the mommy and little girl she colored, I contributed some of the ones I colored, and Superman contributed the basket, the story cloth is a Handkerchiefs* colored with Fabric Markers*.